 About this release

-This release by Public Health Scotland (PHS) provides new figures on Primary Care Out of Hours (PC OOH) service activity for the month of September 2024.
+This release by Public Health Scotland (PHS) provides new figures on Primary Care Out of Hours (PC OOH) services up to 10 January 2025.
 Trend data includes COVID-19 Hub/ Assessment centre activity from March 2020 to March 2022, as this was managed by the PC OOH services in the out of hours period.
-Unplanned Accident and Emergency (A&E) attendances during the out of hours period are also presented up to September 2024.
+Accident and Emergency (A&E) attendances during the out of hours period are also presented up to December 2024.
+In previous publications A&E data included only unplanned attendances.
+The current publication includes new planned A&E activity introduced as part of the Redesign of Urgent Care in December 2020, to align with changes to PHS A&E statistics.
+Further information on the new planned activity can be found here.
 PC OOH data is missing for August - September 2022 due to a system outage.

 Main points

-- The relationship between A&E attendances and PC OOH activity changed during the pandemic and this persisted until early 2024.
+• The relationship between A&E attendances and PC OOH activity changed during the pandemic and this persisted until early 2024.
+It showed a higher ratio of PC OOH consultations to unplanned A&E attendances compared to historical patterns (Jan 2017 – Feb 2020).
+This may have reflected changes to patient pathways introduced by the Redesign of Urgent Care in December 2020, although the impacts of this are not yet fully understood.
 More recent trend data appears similar to pre-pandemic patterns.

-- The number of consultations per case rose during the COVID-19 pandemic which was driven by a higher use of telephone consultations.
+• The number of consultations per case rose during the COVID-19 pandemic which was driven by a higher use of telephone consultations.
 This fell after the COVID-19 community pathway was closed at the end of March 2022 and continued to fall from June 2022 when a more accurate method of identifying cases was introduced.
+Further information on cases and consultations can be found in the glossary.

-- Pre pandemic, the majority (around 60%) of consultations took place face-to-face in a Primary Care Emergency Centre (PCEC) and around 20% were home visits.
-For the month September 2024, only 41% of consultations were in a PCEC, 10% were home visits and 40% were by telephone.
+• Pre pandemic, the majority (around 60%) of consultations took place face-to-face in a Primary Care Emergency Centre (PCEC) and around 20% were home visits.
+For the month of December 2024, only 38% of consultations were in a PCEC, 9% were home visits and 44% were by telephone.

 Background